Skip to main content

 Authorization Header Configuration

-The SAP Cloud SDK will automatically set the current user's authorization token in the Authorization
+The SAP Cloud SDK automatically sets the current user's authorization token in the Authorization header on a per-request basis.

 In case a fixed authorization token should be used, you can manually set it as follows: